leslylopez43/assiggment_Flask/README.md

 # Deploying a Flask Project to Render

 This guide outlines the steps to deploy my Flask project from Visual Studio Code and GitHub to Render.
-By following these steps, I'll have my Django application running on the web in no time.
+By following these steps, I'll have my Flask application running on the web in no time.

 | Clone Repository                                   |
    |----------------------------------------------------|-------------------------------------------------------|